-So take the first step – inform yourself about HIV.
-This website contains important information about HIV, including how you can protect yourself and where to go for more information and help.
+So take the first step - inform yourself about HIV.
+This website contains important information about HIV, including how you can look after yourself and where to access more information and help.

 What is HIV?

-HIV (Human Immunodeficiency Virus) is a virus that causes AIDS (Acquired Immune Deficiency Syndrome).
-They are not the same thing.
+HIV (Human Immunodeficiency Virus) is a condition that can cause AIDS (Acquired Immune Deficiency Syndrome).
+HIV and AIDS are not the same thing.

-HIV weakens or breaks down the body’s immune system and makes the body vulnerable to disease and infection.
-Some people who have contracted HIV experience flu like symptoms, but others do not notice any symptoms for many years.
+Left untreated, HIV attacks the body’s immune system making the body vulnerable to infections and medical conditions that the immune system would be normally capable of controlling.
+People who have newly acquired HIV can experience flu like symptoms, but others do not notice any symptoms for many years.

 What is AIDS?